 Weekly, Supervised Trips Will Finalize The Process

-After a few sessions of this, your dog should be strong enough to swim on their own and fairly comfortable in the water.
-Let them play in the pool or lake nearby, while you are outside of it, and just keep a close eye.
+After a few sessions of this, your dog should be strong enough to swim on its own and fairly comfortable in the water.
+Let them play in the pool or lake nearby while you are outside of it, and just keep a close eye.
 Call your dog if they get too far away so that they stay safe and get into the habit of staying close to you when they swim.

 Congratulations, you’ve taught your little Yorkie to swim!

 There are actually numerous benefits to your Yorkie spending a little time in the water.
 Here are just a few of them so that you can get an idea of just how good it is to let your Terrier get a little bit of swimming done from time to time:

 Swimming is an excellent exercise, to begin with, and as such, it’s going to be just like exercise is for humans.
 It will improve their overall health.
 Regular swimming sessions keep your dog strong and healthy, and these little dogs just can’t seem to get enough of it.

 Aside from the overall health value, swimming is a great low-impact way to exercise those joints.
 The reason for this is that the water is there to support your dog’s weight, allowing them to exercise without as much stress on the body.
 This goes for humans, as well, and this is why many people recuperate from muscle injuries in swimming pools.

 As it turns out, swimming is also a great stress-reliever for dogs.
 When you turn them loose in the pool, your dog can paddle and play to their little heart’s content.
 They’ll expend a lot of energy in the process, and when you get them back inside, they’ll be tired but quite happy with their little adventure.